-In addition to these wonderful promises, there are at least 12 awesome blessings God promises to His people exclusively under His new covenant of grace.
+In addition to these wonderful promises, there are at least 12 awesome blessings God promises to his people exclusively under the new covenant of grace.
 Here they are in no particular order:

 1. God forgives all our sins (Matt 26:28, Acts 13:38).
-Our sins are not merely covered by the blood of bulls and goats, they are paid for and taken away by the Lamb of God (Jn 1:29).
+Our sins are not merely covered by the blood of bulls and goats, they are paid for and taken away by the Lamb of God (John 1:29).
 At the cross, justice was satisfied.
-His forgiveness is perfectly complete.
+His forgiveness is eternal and complete.

 2. God remembers our sins no more (Heb 8:12, 10:17; Jer 31:34).
 In terms of justification it’s as if we never did them.